orochi-keydream/social-network-service/README.md

 ## 4 Explore the functionality

-Open http://localhost:8080/swagger/index.html to work with the service via Swagger.
+Open http://localhost:8080/swagger/index.html (if you run the system locally) or http://localhost/api/swagger/index.html (if you run the system using Docker) to work with the service via Swagger.

-Register a new user profile using `POST /user/register` endpoint with the folowing body:
+Register a new user profile using `POST /user/register` endpoint with the following body:

 ```json
 {